carpentries-lab/python-aos-lesson/episodes/08-defensive.md

 ## Raising errors

-There are (at least) two distinguishable kinds of errors that can arise in Python: syntax errors and exceptions.
+There are essentially two kinds of errors that can arise in Python:
+*syntax errors* and *exceptions*.
 We are all very familiar with the former:

 ~~~